Archery in Scotland is formed of clubs and Areas, with each playing its part in the development of archers.

 The SAA is fully committed to compliance with the requirements of the Data Protection Act 1998 (“the Act”), which came into force on the 1st March 2000.
 The SAA will therefore follow procedures that aim to ensure that all Employees, Directors or other Members, who have access to any personal data held by or on behalf of the SAA, are fully aware of and abide by their duties and responsibilities under the Act.

-Archery GB members can receive a 15% discount from Cotswold Outdoors.
-Once you get your card you can login to the portal on the Archery GB website.
+Cotswold Outdoors - Archery GB members can receive a 15% discount from Cotswold Outdoors.
+Once you are a member you can login to the portal on the Archery GB website.
 On the Discount tab you will find all the information you need including your unique code.